Nightdavisao/N7EternalMobile/README.md

 4. Extract the game's .love file to somewhere in your device with a file manager or an archive manager.
 (You can extract it through the `Open with...` option when you long press the file and click the three dots on the top right corner.
 Rename the file to `n7e.zip` if you can't find the option.)
 5. Download the pre-patched game files [here](https://github.com/Nightdavisao/N7EternalMobile/releases/latest)
 6. Extract the patch to the same folder you extracted the game's .love file.
 Overwrite everything when asked.
+7. Open the engine app at least one time.
-7. Transfer the files using your native file manager to `/sdcard/Android/data/org.love2d.android/files/games/lovegame` (Your native file manager is the one that comes with your device, probably it is called "Files" or "My Files")
+8. Transfer the files using your native file manager to `/sdcard/Android/data/org.love2d.android/files/games/lovegame` (Your native file manager is the one that comes with your device, probably it is called "Files" or "My Files")
-8. Now you're ready to play by launching the game's engine app.
+9. Now you're ready to play by launching the game's engine app.
 </details>
 <details>
 <summary markdown="span">ADB way (if you have a working computer)</summary>